huntermitchell123/misc/README.md

 # Miscellaneous Code Samples

-Random projects and assignments that I have done throughout the years.
+From a linear optimization model to improve bus route scheduling to a multiple regression model which predicts movie popularity, here are some random projects that I have created.